 The article then spends the next nine paragraphs explaining how Israel is totally to blame for the current hostilities in Gaza.
 If I have seen such a maniacal screed by someone of the stature of a former president of the United States, I cannot recall it.
 I have read Carter's writing in the past; this one has me floored.

 My question is: "How do common citizens respond to things like this?"
 Do we simply whine about the crazy old man in the corner, hoping that no one is paying attention?
-Do we write the author and newspaper in order to try to set the
+Do we write the author and newspaper in order to try to set the record straight?
+Do we send emails to our friends in the media and ask them to write a rebuttal?
+At this point, none of this feels as if it's enough.

 So, this blog post is one small way to not be silent.

-blog post from Melanie Phillips at the website of The Spectator.
+The second article that absolutely stopped me in my tracks is a blog post from Melanie Phillips at the website of The Spectator.
 Very bad things are happening in Europe in regard to the rise of anti-Semitism.
 Ms. Phillips includes eye witness accounts of violent demonstrations in England.
 She ends her post with this:

 "For silence is complicity, as once gentle, decent, civilised Britain changes before our horrified eyes into something very ugly indeed."